Gary goes on again (without apology) about the approach of HMRC’s Making Tax Digital (MTD).

 However, the self-employed and the ‘non-registered’ will have all of their information in one checkable source, with you and your accountant updating it every three months.
 No more holding on to those income sheets and invoices until the last day of January.
 There will be nowhere to hide.

-Second, sometimes we just must accept the inevitable with good grace.
+- Sometimes we must accept the inevitable with good grace.
 So, get your house in order.

 Welcome to the future.
 You have been warned.